Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 shop.example.com.
 3600 CNAME example.com.

 If you later change the IP of example.com, all subdomains follow automatically.
+This simplifies management when many subdomains point to the same infrastructure.

 What About the Apex Domain Problem?